Trumpf: Global expansion

 In the 1980s and 1990s, Trumpf developed from a medium-sized, southwestern German, or Swabian, company into a global corporation.
 The company's strategy became an exceptional example of success for the German mechanical engineering industry.

 Leibinger played a key role in the company's rise to market leadership.
 In 2005, he moved from the managing board to the supervisory board, where he remained as chairman until 2012.
 His daughter, Nicola Leibinger-Kammüller, took over the management of Trumpf.
 Since then, revenue has risen from around €1.5 billion in the 2005/06 financial year to €5.4 billion (2022/23).
 Leibinger-Kammüller broadened the group's base by setting up a bank and expanding software development capabilities.
 In 2020 the company further developed into Industry 4.0 positioning itself in the areas of smart factories, quantum technology and 3D printing.

 Criticism

 Trumpf, a German manufacturer of machine tools, faced criticism for maintaining operations in Russia despite international calls for companies to exit the market following the 2022 Russian invasion of Ukraine.
-The company reported revenues in Russia during 2021-2022 but did not issue any official statements regarding its activities in the country.
+The company reported revenues in Russia during 2021–2022 but did not issue any official statements regarding its activities in the country.
 In 2023, Trumpf's revenue in Russia significantly decreased compared to 2022, suggesting a reduction in business operations.
 However, customs data from 2023 revealed that components from Trumpf were supplied to Russia via intermediaries, raising concerns about the company's commitment to scaling back its presence in the region.

+In 2023/24, the Russian subsidiary Trumpf OOO has been renamed Vavilova 67 OOO.